MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 ### Prevent users from installing trial apps and services

-You can turn off a user's ability to install trial apps and services, would prevent the user from running the Teams Exploratory experience.
+You can turn off a user's ability to install trial apps and services, which would prevent the user from running the Teams Exploratory experience.

 1. From the Microsoft 365 admin center, go to **Settings** > **Org settings**, select **Services**, and then select **User owned apps and services**.